Tom Harris is injured in a high school football game and ends up in the hospital.

 “I think I heard someone say, ‘Absolutely for sure.’
 Am I right that it was you, Mr. Knox?”

 “Yes, that’s what I said.
 And my name is Tanner.
-The only time anyone calls me Mr. Knox is when I’m in some kind of trouble.”
+The only time anyone calls me Mr. Knox is when I’m late getting to one of my classes at school.”

 “Well, Tanner, I’m glad I’m not the only one around here who’s sure about something.”